ETV Bharat / opinion

 By Aroonim Bhuyan

-New Delhi: Reports suggest that after he is declared the winner of this year’s presidential election in Sri Lanka by the country’s election commission later on Sunday, Anura Kumara Dissanayake of the National People’s Power (NPP) alliance will take oath as the new president in a simple ceremony at the Presidential Secretariat in Colombo on Monday.
+New Delhi: Anura Kumara Dissanayake of the National People’s Power (NPP) alliance took oath as the new president of Sri Lanka in a simple ceremony at the Presidential Secretariat in Colombo on Monday.

-At the time of filing of this report, Dissnayake had received over 5.6 million votes or 42.3 percent of the total votes leading his nearest rival Sajith Premadasa of the Samagi Jana Balawegaya (SJB) by over a million votes.
-Incumbent President Ranil Wickremesinghe, who is running as an independent candidate, was at a distant third having received just around 2.3 million votes or 17.3 percent of the total votes.
+Dissanayake received over 5.7 million votes or 42.3 percent of the total votes leading his nearest rival Sajith Premadasa of the Samagi Jana Balawegaya (SJB) by over a million votes.
+Incumbent President Ranil Wickremesinghe, who was running as an independent candidate, was at a distant third having received just around 2.3 million votes or 17.3 percent of the total votes.

-Though a veteran politician, 55-year-old Dissanayake, popularly known as AKD, will become the President of the Indian Ocean island nation for the first time.
+Though a veteran politician, 55-year-old Dissanayake, popularly known as AKD, became the President of the Indian Ocean island nation for the first time.

 He joined the JVP politburo in 1995.
 He was first elected to Parliament in 2000 as a member of the JVP and has been a vocal critic of corruption, economic mismanagement, and the political establishment since then.
 His speeches often focus on the struggles of the working class, the rural poor, and the need for systemic reforms in Sri Lanka’s economic and political structures.